lcamichigan/lease/README.md

 OpenType version of the font [Linux Libertine](http://www.linuxlibertine.org).
 This is also free, and you’ll get it automatically when you install XeTeX.

-To send leases, you need an email account, preferably a Gmail account.
+To send leases, you need an email account.

 You don’t need to do any TeX or Python programming to make and send leases.
 However, you should be familiar with entering commands in PowerShell or Command